Portfolio

 2. EFTS - often 30-50s slower than the RSS feed

-class is a compromise that uses both systems.
+The Monitor class is a compromise that uses both systems.
 I will likely do a write up on how it works later on, because both systems are annoying to work with.
 If you have a use-case that requires insane levels of speed, feel free to email me for advice.

 stream_submissions